Archive For The “Uncategorized” Category

 Photo of the Color Guard of the Sons of the Society of Colonial Wars and the 9th and 7th regiments, N.Y.N.G., parading in New York City, 1918.
 (Image courtesy of the National Archives and Records Administration, Washington D.C.)

-This database will eventually include all applications and supplemental applications to the General Society of Colonial Wars starting from their formal founding in 1893.
-Material is not included for individuals listed in the applications who were born after January 1, 1950.
+Today we have added ten new volumes to our General Society of Colonial Wars Membership Applications, 1893-1949 database.
+These volumes include application numbers 3640-5264 and contain 279,496 records, 655,852 names, and 26,402 pages.
 This database is searchable for given names and surnames, and includes records for provided births, baptisms, marriages, deaths and burials listed for persons in the line of eligibility for membership on the application forms.
-This database adds more than 390,000 records to search.

 This database was created through a partnership of the General Society of Colonial Wars and American Ancestors.
 The Society of Colonial Wars was founded in New York in 1892 (the General Society was founded a year later in 1893) for the purpose of furthering the interest in, and study of, America’s Colonial history for the period between the settlement of Jamestown, Virginia on May 13, 1607 and the battle of Lexington on April 19, 1775.